maurofaccin/aisa/README.md

 Read the [online documentation](https://maurofaccin.github.io/aisa) that describes all classes and functions of the module.

-Some simple notebook examples on module usage are provided in the `examples` subfolder:
+Some simple notebook examples on the usage of this module are provided in the `examples` subfolder:

-- a simple example of computing and drawing the `entrogram` and detecting the partition that maximize the auto-information in a well know small social network, see in [nbviewer](https://nbviewer.jupyter.org/github/maurofaccin/aisa/blob/main/examples/Karate_Club.ipynb)
+- a simple example of computing and drawing the `entrogram` and detecting the partition that maximize the auto-information in a well-know small social network, see in [nbviewer](https://nbviewer.jupyter.org/github/maurofaccin/aisa/blob/main/examples/Karate_Club.ipynb)
 - an example on how to build a *range dependent network* and find the partition that maximize auto-nformation, see in [nbviewer](https://nbviewer.jupyter.org/github/maurofaccin/aisa/blob/main/examples/Range_Dependent_Network.ipynb)

 ## License